-- Follow the instructions in the Cisco 170 Series Hardware Installation Guide to mount the appliance, cable the appliance for management, and connect the appliance to power. - If you plan to physically connect the Appliance to a WCCP v2 router for transparent redirection, first verify that the WCCP router supports Layer 2 redirection. - Be aware of Cisco configuration recommendations: - Use simplex cabling (separate cables for incoming and outgoing traffic) if possible for enhanced performance and security.
+- To mount the appliance, cable the appliance for management, and connect the appliance to power, follow the instructions in the hardware guide for your appliance.
+For the location of this document for your model, see Documentation Set, page C-2. - If you plan to physically connect the appliance to a WCCP v2 router for transparent redirection, first verify that the WCCP router supports Layer 2 redirection. - Be aware of Cisco configuration recommendations: - Use simplex cabling (separate cables for incoming and outgoing traffic) if possible for enhanced performance and security.